omegavic01/IPR_Repo/README.md

 -   Temp File: DDI\_IPR\_Unsorted.xlsx
 -   Output File: DDI\_IPR\_Sorted.xlsx

-Special Note: If new EA's are renamed.
+Special Note: If an EA is renamed.
 This is the script to update!

 Summary: This is the script that takes in the ddi data previously received.
 It then converts, mashes, separates, and sorts the ddi data and